NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/CloudDifferences.rst

 Authentication
 ==============

-Devices connect to the broker host using TLS 1.2, but authenticate against MQTT using a username (any) and a JWT token, which has been signed with the device key.
+Devices connect to the broker host using TLS 1.2, but authenticate against MQTT using a username (any) and a JWT token, signed with the device key.
-This means that the devices must be provisioned with the `TLS Root Certificates <https://cloud.google.com/iot/docs/how-tos/mqtt-bridge#using_a_long-term_mqtt_domain>`_ and the device-specific keypair.
+This means that you must provision the devices with the `TLS Root Certificates <https://cloud.google.com/iot/docs/how-tos/mqtt-bridge#using_a_long-term_mqtt_domain>`_ and a device-specific keypair.

-Digital Twin
+Digital twin
 ============

-GCP has Configuration (*AWS: desired*) and State (*AWS: reported*).
+GCP has Configuration (AWS: desired) and State (AWS: reported).

 Devices receive their configuration by subscribing to the ``/devices/${deviceId}/config`` topic.
-On successful subscription, the devices will receive the configuration on this topic.
+On successful subscription, the devices receive the configuration on this topic.
 If the configuration is changed, the updated configuration will be published to the topic.
-There is no *delta*.
+There is no delta.

 Devices publish their state to ``/devices/${deviceId}/state`` topic.
-The devices must always publish the *entire state*.
+The devices must always publish the entire state.
 There is no native support for partial updates.

 WebSockets
 ==========

-The IoT Core does not support WebSocket connections, which is used in the app to get notifications about changes on the device state in real time.
+The IoT Core does not support WebSocket connection, which is used in the app to get notifications about changes on the device state in real time.

 Microsoft Azure
 ***************